TechLabs-Ruhr/Food-price-forecast/README.md

 ## Setting up the Estimators for the Pipeline

 The code defines several custom transformers as part of the data preprocessing pipeline.
-These transformers perform various tasks:
+Depending on the wanted analysis parts of the pipeline can be commented out.
+The transformers perform various tasks:

 - `ConvertDateTime`: Converts the date column to a datetime format.
 - `DropPost21`: Filters data entries beyond a certain date (post-2021-11 in this case).